quantastica/quantum-circuit/README.md

 Quantum Circuit Simulator
 =========================

 Quantum circuit simulator implemented in javascript.
-Smoothly runs 20-qubit simulations on laptop.
-Can run in browser or at server (node.js).
+Smoothly runs 20+ qubit simulations in browser or at server (node.js).
 No UI: you can use it in your program to run quantum simulations.
 Circuit can be imported from and exported to [OpenQASM](https://github.com/Qiskit/openqasm).
 Circuit drawing can be exported to [SVG](https://www.w3.org/Graphics/SVG/) vector image.

 About algorithm